 Step 5: Click “Fill New Application” and complete the form

 Complete Applicant’s Information, Passport Details, and Family Details.
 Proceed as instructed on the screen.
-Please fill the fields in BLOCK LETTERS.
+Please fill in the fields in block letters.

 Step 6: Upload the photo, signature and documents